Crawley Train Station

 Services

-- Direct train services connect Crawley with London (mainly London Victoria, but also London Bridge), Horsham, Bognor, Chichester and Portsmouth.
+• Direct train services connect Crawley with London (mainly London Victoria, but also London Bridge), Horsham, Bognor Regis, Chichester and Portsmouth.
 Services to Haywards Heath and Brighton pass through Three Bridges station, about one mile to the east.

-- The ticket office is open from 06.10 to 20.20 on Mondays to Saturdays and from 08.40 to 18.15 on Sundays.
-There are two ticket windows, only one of which is usually open, so allow plenty of time for queuing.
-There is also an automatic ticket machine.
+• The ticket office is theoretically open from 06.10 to 20.20 on Mondays to Saturdays and from 08.40 to 18.15 on Sundays.
+Allow plenty of time for queuing: there are two ticket windows, but it is rare to find both of them staffed, and not uncommon for both windows to be shut.

-- A car park with 75 spaces is available next to the station at £4.00 per day, Mondays to Saturdays, and £1.00 per day on Sundays (as of January 2010).
+• A car park with 75 spaces is available next to the station at £4.30 per day, Mondays to Saturdays, and £1.00 per day on Sundays (prices correct as of January 2012).

-- A covered bike rack accommodates 22 bikes.
-It replaces an old shed that doubled as a urinal.
+• A covered bike rack accommodates 22 bikes.
+It replaces an old shed that doubled as a urinal (because the toilets at the station are usually locked).

-- Crawley Bus Station is directly opposite the train station.
+• Crawley Bus Station is directly opposite the railway station.

 Up-To-Date Train Information